Casey Chaos: 1990–2024: Amen

 In 2007, Amen were invited to perform on The Henry Rollins Show, a weekly talk show hosted by musician Henry Rollins on IFC.
 Amen performed three songs, two of which aired live: "Coma America" and "Liberation", with the third "Another Planet" release in IFC.com.
-The performance aired internationally on July 13, 2007, on the 14th episode of Season 2.
+The performance aired internationally on July 13, 2007 on the 14th episode of season 2.
 Between the two songs, Chaos made political death threats and it became the first of the show's episodes to have material cut by IFC, although it ran the full performance on its website.
-Amen then went on a full tour of Europe including a co-headline slot with Kreator, at the Damnation Festival hosted at the University of Leeds.
+Amen then went on a full tour of Europe including a co-headline slot with Kreator at the Damnation Festival hosted at the University of Leeds.
 Amen booked a full European tour.

 In 2014, Chaos went back into the studio with Amen to begin recording a new album with Ross Robinson with Dave Lombardo on drums.
-Due to former commitments the album recording was not completed with Ross Robinson and Amen went on to perform at Knotfest in support of Slipknot.
-In late 2019 Chaos went back into the studio to continue work on the latest Amen album in the UK before Corona Virus put a hold on the recording.
+Due to former commitments, the album recording was not completed with Robinson and Amen went on to perform at Knotfest in support of Slipknot.
+In late 2019, Chaos went back into the studio to continue work on the latest Amen album in the UK before COVID-19 put a hold on the recording.
+The album was later reported as finished by the time Chaos’ death occurred in December 2024, and will be released posthumously in the future.

-Since 2002
+Other projects

 Chaos collaborated with Twiggy Ramirez and members of Queens of the Stone Age on a project called Headband, who recorded music but never released it.
-Chaos was also a founding member of the band Scars on Broadway.

 Chaos produced an EP for The Kinison, working with the band off the back of a demo they passed Chaos when he was touring with Amen.

-Chaos then founded the band Scum, with black metal icons Samoth and Cosmocrator from Zyklon, Bård Faust from Emperor, and Happy Tom from Turbonegro.
+Chaos founded the band Scum with black metal icons Samoth and Cosmocrator from Zyklon, Bård Faust from Emperor, and Happy Tom from Turbonegro.
 Scum eventually released an album, 2005's Gospels for the Sick, which was nominated in the metal category at Norway's 2006 Alarm Awards.

-In 2005, Chaos recorded a song for No End In Sight, an album by the band This Is Menace.
-Amen was then meant to tour with the band, but all dates were canceled when Chaos had to undergo emergency surgery to repair 'multiple ruptured hernias'.
+In 2005, Chaos recorded a song for No End in Sight, an album by This Is Menace.
+Amen was then meant to tour with the band, but all dates were canceled when Chaos had to undergo emergency surgery to repair multiple ruptured hernias.
 When he got out of hospital, Amen joined the band Sick of It All to fulfill its European tour commitment.

-In 2006, Casey Chaos received a Grammy Award certificate in recognition of his participation "as a songwriter on the Grammy Award-winning recording "B.Y.O.B."

 Chaos was part of the supergroup Ross Robinson assembled to write the soundtrack for the House of Shock documentary.
 The documentary is yet to be released.